Click here to go to www.uci.edu Registrar's Office UC Irvine Home Page

 Diploma Size

-• Diplomas measure 8 1/2 inches high by 11 inches wide.
+- Diplomas measure 8 1/2 inches high by 11 inches wide, with the exception of the programs below.

-• School of Law diplomas measure 11 inches high by 17 inches wide.
+- School of Law (J.D. & LL.M), Medical Doctor (M.D.), Doctor of Pharmacy (Pharm.D.) and Doctor of Nursing Practice (DNP) diplomas measure 11 inches high by 17 inches wide.

 Obtaining your diploma

-To have your diploma mailed, complete and sign the applicable section of the Diploma Request Form, and send it with appropriate payment to the Central Cashier.
+To have your diploma mailed to an International Address, complete and sign the applicable section of the Diploma Request Form, and send it to the Registrar's Office.
+Expedited mailing services are available for an extra fee.

 Replacement diplomas

 The fee for a replacement diploma is $22.
-An additional mailing fee applies: $10 for domestic addresses; $20 for international addresses.
+An additional $25 mailing fee applies.
 The replacement diploma may be picked up in person at the Registrar's Office for no additional fee, however the $22 replacement fee still applies.

 It will take four to six weeks to receive the replacement diploma.
-(Immediate verification of a degree may be obtained by requesting an official transcript or verification letter from the Registrar's Office.)
+(Immediate verification of an awarded degree may be obtained by requesting an official transcript or verification letter from the Registrar's Office.)

 Your replacement diploma will bear the signatures of current state and University officials.
 A reissue date will be printed at the bottom of your diploma.